Habitat Flathead Mentorship Program

 GOALS

-Create supportive relationships with Habitat homebuyers that will guide financial accountability, home maintenance, community integration, and asset management skills.
+Build supportive relationships with homebuyers, guiding them in financial accountability, home maintenance, community connection, and asset management skills.

 OBJECTIVES

-1. Homebuyer(s) understands Habitat Flathead’s homeownership requirements, as well as other related partners’, i.e. Montana Board of Housing, NeighborWorks, Land Trust, etc.
+Understands Habitat Flathead’s homeownership requirements, along with expectations from related partners (Montana Board of Housing, NeighborWorks, Land Trust, etc.).

-4. Homeowner(s) knows how to care for their home and protect their asset within the first year of homeownership.
+Learns how to care for their home and protect their investment during their first year of ownership..